Quick Answer

 For example, a plain dark grey and blue tweed paletot can be worn over a plaid tweed suit as well as with a business suit or evening wear, and I am sure the wearer will always look quite well put together.

-A Shot History of the Paletot Overcoat and Its Variations
+Paletot Overcoat Roots and Variations

 The term originally derives from the word Palla, which was a kind of Roman greatcoat.